Antimony51122/Elingling_On_Time/Documentation/source/func/interactive_objects.rst

         }
     }

 Analogous to the player animation switch, he sprite switching of the solider has been accomplished using the Unity Animator as well.
-The transition logic between animations is simply actualised by manipulating the :any:`IsRunning` boolean variable which has been shown in above functions.
+The transition logic between animations is simply actualised by manipulating the :any:`IsRunning` boolean variable which has been shown in the above functions.

 .. figure:: ../_static/screenshots_unity/animator_soldier.png
     :align: center